salah-alhajj/gitops-foundations-env-2892009/flagger/README.md

 In this demonstration we use a canary deployment to progressively deliver a containerized application onto an AKS Kubernetes cluster using Flagger.

 ## Required Tools
-1.  **Terraform** is used as the underlying container platform for building and running containers.
-You can download and install Docker for your platform using the [official installation guide][docker-install].
+1.  **Terraform** is used to provision the underlying Kubernetes cluster that runs the workloads of the example cloud native application.
+You can download and install Terraform for your platform using the [official installation guide][terraform-install].
 2.  **kubectl** is a command line tool used to run commands against the Kubernetes cluster.
 You can download and install kubectl by following the installation instructions on the [official site][kube-site].
 3.  **Azure CLI** is a command line interface that is used with Azure Cloud platform.
 You can download and install the Azure CLI by following the instructions on the [official website][azurecli-start].
 4.   **Flux** is a continuous deployment tool that can be used for management of workloads on a Kubernetes clusters using a GitOps approac.
 You can download and install Flux by following the instructions in the getting [started guide][flux-start].